opt-out-tools/model-online-misogyny/README.md

 ## Repository management

 This repository is managed by the **Opt Out Tools** data team.
-If you have any question, please reach out to the following members of the team on Github:
+If you have any question, please reach out to one of the following members of the team on Github:

 - Andrada: `andra-pumnea`
 - Matteo: `teoguso`
+- Verena: `Ver2307`
+- Adrin: `adrinjalali`

 ## Code of conduct